 A recommended motherboard with the latest LGA 1200 socket for supporting tenth gen processors.

-All in all, if you need a reasonably priced and a somewhat robust option, then this is the best motherboard with integrated graphics support.
+All in all, if you need a reasonably priced option for your Intel build having a myriad of connectivity options, then this is the best motherboard with integrated graphics.

 2. GIGABYTE H310M A 2.0 – Micro ATX – Affordable Motherboard – LGA1151

 One of the cheapest motherboard with LGA1151 socket for Intel processor.
 It has a Micro ATX form factor and therefore is suitable for budget builds.

 GIGABYTE H310M A 2.0 is one of the cheapest boards that you can find with a built in DisplayPort as well as an HDMI port.
 As such, if you are building a budget PC with an older gen 8 or gen 9 Intel processors, then this should certainly come in handy.